kernaltrap8/JamesIsWack/README.md

-hello! my name is james and welcome to my github profile. im a software developer, Guitar Hero modder, and reverse engineerer from Witchita, Kansas. my main focuses are decompiling `Guitar Hero: Warriors of Rock` and starting development on my Playstation 3 (OtherOS++) Linux distro `brewOS`, which is based on Gentoo.
+hello! my name is james and welcome to my github profile. im a software developer, Guitar Hero modder, and reverse engineer from Witchita, Kansas. my main focuses are decompiling `Guitar Hero: Warriors of Rock` and starting development on my Playstation 3 (OtherOS++) Linux distro `brewOS`, which is based on Gentoo. i also know a crap ton about PS3, so if you need help with anything contact me on Discord: `duck8330`

+if you couldn't already tell, i like ducks.

 thats it! how about you stay awhile and take a look at my (crap) software!